unrealguard/android-vm/README.md

 ####Further configuration
 If the VM is running, enter `vagrant halt`
 Open up VirtualBox and select your machine.
 Click settings.
-I reccommend setting the video ram to max, cpu to max, and systam ram to 1/4 of your total ram.
+I reccommend setting the video ram to max, cpu to max, and system ram to 1/4 of your total ram.

 ####Where are my tools?
 Android development tools were installed to `/usr/local/android`